-In Jasper, the road leading to Maligne Lake is a wildlife corridor with frequent sightings of black bear, mountain sheep and elk along the roadside.
+In Jasper, the road leading to Maligne Lake is a wildlife corridor with frequent sightings of black bears, mountain sheep and elk along the roadside.

-Whale watching excursions operate from here to Johnstone Strait and full day excursions travel to Bute or Knight Inlet looking for grizzly bear during September & October.
+Campbell River – Whale watching excursions operate from here to Johnstone Strait and full-day excursions travel to Bute or Knight Inlet looking for grizzly bears during September & October.

 As you can tell British Columbia offers amazing viewing opportunities for bears, whales and other marine wildlife.
-For bear viewing there’s day excursions or lodges for multi-day viewing.
+Bear viewing day excursions or lodges for multi-day viewing are also available.
 Whale watching can be by boat, zodiac or even kayak!

-Prestige Holidays are specialists for discovering the wildlife of Canada.
+Prestige Travel are specialists for Canada and Alaska in the United States of America.
 Each of their holidays is tailored to your specific needs and interests.
 The unique combination of cities, countryside, mountains, train journeys, cruises and wildlife make for many fantastic and varied memories to cherish.

-You can book Prestige Holidays to Canada with your local travel agent or contact them as below.
+You can book Prestige Travel to Canada with your local travel agent or contact them as below.